DaveBenham/VenomModules/doc/EnvelopeGenerators.md

 All inputs can be modulated at audio rates.

 ### Upper Envelope controls
+All envelope inputs are polyphonic.

 #### ENVELOPE LENGTH
+Controls the total duration of an envelope.
+The knob ranges from 0.01325 to 32 seconds, with the default noon value at 1 second.
+The attenuated CV is exponential.
+Each positive volt doubles the time.
+Each negative volt halves the time.
+The final effective envelope length is clamped to a value between 0.01325 and 32 seconds.

 #### ENVELOPE ATTACK
+Controls the overall shape of the AD envelope.
+The knob shows the percentage of time devoted to the attack phase.
+The decay percentage is simply `100% - attack%`.
+A value of 0% yields a descending ramp, 50% a triangle, and 100% an ascending ramp.
+The attenuated CV is scaled at 10% per volt.
+The final effective attack percentage is clamped to a value between 0% and 100%.

 #### INPUT LEVEL
+Controls the overall output volume by attenuating the audio input to control the depth of envelope shape modulation.
+The attenuated CV is scaled at 10% per volt.
+The final effective level is clamped to a value between 0% and 100%.

 #### OUTPUT RESPONSE
+Controls the shape of the envelope attack and decay stages.
+Fully counter-clockwise is -1 representing maximal concave down.
+The default noon value of 0 is linear.
+Fully clockwise is 1 representing maximal concave up.
+The attenuated CV is scaled at 0.1 per volt.
+The final effective value is clamped to a value between -1 and 1.

 ### Middle Configuration buttons

 #### RTrig (Retrigger) button
+Controls how the envelope is retriggered.
+- **From current** ***(Yellow, default)*** - The attack begins at the output level at the time of retrigger.
+The starting phase is computed from the starting level.
+- **From 0** ***(light blue)*** - The envelope always restarts at phase 0, level 0.
+- **Off** ***(dark gray)*** - Retriggering is disabled.
+All triggers are ignored until the envelope has completed.

 #### Sync button
+Controls whether the internal LFO is free-running and in phase across all polyphonic channels, or if each polyphonic channel gets its own LFO that is reset at the start of each envelope.
+- **OFF** ***(dark gray, default)*** - There is a single free-running LFO that applies to all channels.
+- **ON** ***(yellow)*** - Each channel has its own LFO that is reset each time the channel is triggered.

 #### Over (Oversample) button
+Controls the level of oversampling used to mitigate digital aliasing that may be introduced by the many non-linear transformations.
+This is typically not needed, but available just in case.
+- **Off** ***(dark gray, default)***
+- **x2** ***(yellow)***
+- **x4** ***(green)***
+- **x8** ***(light blue)***
+- **x16** ***(dark blue)***
+- **x32** ***(purple)***

 #### DC output button
 Controls whether the final output is AC or DC coupled